runpod/docs/docs/tetra/overview.md

 )
 ```

+See [Configuration parameters](#configuration-parameters) for a complete list of available settings.

 ### Remote functions

 Remote functions are the building blocks of Tetra workflows.
 Simply mark any Python function with the `@remote` decorator to designate it for execution on RunPod's infrastructure: